-The broken bulk (BB) endorsement enables community pharmacy contractors to claim payment for a complete pack of a product where only a part-pack has been dispensed.
+The broken bulk (‘BB’) endorsement enables pharmacy teams to claim payment for a complete pack of an eligible product where only a part-pack has been dispensed.
 For a claim to be accepted, contractors must dispense from the pack or combination of packs that minimises the residual balance.
-Contractors should only claim Broken Bulk where it is unlikely that they will be able to dispense the remainder within the following six months.
+Contractors should only claim ‘BB’ where it is unlikely that they will be able to dispense the remainder within the following six months (see ‘Subsequent supplies within six months’ below for more information).

 * Unless claiming for ingredients used to prepare an unlicensed special extemporaneously dispensed.